-- NeuMoDx HPV Test Strips are stable in the primary packaging through the stated expiration date on the immediate product label when stored at 15 to 23 °C. - Do not reload any test product that has previously been loaded onto another NeuMoDx System. - Once loaded, the NeuMoDx HPV Test Strip may remain onboard the NeuMoDx System for 14 days.
+- NeuMoDx HPV Test Strips are stable in the primary packaging through the stated expiration date on the immediate product label when stored at 15 to 23 °C. NeuMoDx HPV Test Strip's shelf life is 12 months from the date of manufacture. - Do not reload any test product that has previously been loaded onto another NeuMoDx System. - Once loaded, the NeuMoDx HPV Test Strip may remain onboard the NeuMoDx System for 14 days.
 Remaining shelf life of loaded test strips is tracked by the software and reported to the user in real time.
 Removal of a test strip that has been in use beyond its allowable period will be prompted by the System.